SC3D: Dynamic and Differentiable Causal Discovery for Temporal and Instantaneous Graphs: Introduction

-At the same time, differential causal discovery (DCD) has emerged as a powerful framework for learning directed acyclic graphs (DAGs) from observational data by formulating the structure learning as an optimization problem over a set of weighted adjacency matrices \cite{zheng2018dags}.
+At the same time, differentiable causal discovery (DCD) has emerged as a powerful framework for learning directed acyclic graphs (DAGs) from observational data by formulating the structure learning as an optimization problem over a set of weighted adjacency matrices \cite{zheng2018dags}.
 However, generic smooth acyclicity constraints can be numerically unstable and deteriorate very quickly beyond tens of variables \cite{nazaret2023stable}.
-Stable Differentiable Causal Discovery (SDCD) addresses this challenge by \cite{nazaret2023stable}, in which a numerically stable spectral acyclicity constraint and a two stage optimization technique, significantly improve scalability and robustness.
-For the case of time series, differentiable approaches like DYNOTEARS utilize the idea of continuous optimization for learning lagged structures \cite{pamfil2020dynotears}.
+Stable Differentiable Causal Discovery (SDCD) \cite{nazaret2023stable} addresses this challenge through a numerically stable spectral acyclicity constraint and a two stage optimization technique, significantly improve scalability and robustness.
+For the case of time series, differentiable approaches like DYNOTEARS \cite{pamfil2020dynotears} exploit continuous optimization for discovering the dynamic Bayesian networks structure in a temporal and intra-slice manner.
+On the other hand, newer methods include NTS-NOTEARS \cite{sun2023ntsnotears}, which expands on the differentiable temporal structure learning to incorporate nonlinearity, while TECDI \cite{li2023causal} examines the interventional discovery of causality over time.
 However, extension of robust and scalable methods in the differentiable domain to structural equation model (SEM) is still not fully explored.